bonham000/everyday-luck-app/documents/TERMS_OF_USE.md

 - We reserve the right to change, modify, substitute, suspend or remove without notice any information or Services on the Mobile Application from time to time.
 Your access to the Mobile Application and/or the Services may also be occasionally restricted to allow for repairs, maintenance or the introduction of new facilities or services.
 We will attempt to restore such access as soon as we reasonably can.
 For the avoidance of doubt, we reserve the right to withdraw any information or Services from the Mobile Application at any time.

 - We reserve the right to block access to and/or to edit or remove any material which in our reasonable opinion may give rise to a breach of these Terms and Conditions of Use.

+<h3>Contact</h3>

+- If you have any questions about this Privacy Policy, please contact us: By email: sean.smith.2009@gmail.com.